andymccurdy/tested-transcoder/README.md

 1. Install the prerequisites.
 2. Verify that CPU Virtualization is turned on in your BIOS.
 (See below for a simple test)
-3. Navigate to your Documents folder in the terminal/command line and type `git clone https://github.com/andymccurdy/tested-transcoder/`
-4. Switch to the 'tested-transcoder' folder and run `vagrant up`.
-5. Create a folder on the host machine where you will copy source videos to and collect transcoded videos from.
+3. Create a folder on the host machine where you will copy source videos to and collect transcoded videos from.
-6. Use the VirtualBox UI on the host machine to share this new folder with the VM.
-    1. Click the VM named "Tested Transcoder."
-    2. (Optional) Stop machine by using `vagrant halt` and adjust CPU / memory settings to suit.
-Once you have saved the changes start the machine again with `vagrant up`.
-    3. Click Shared folders.
-    4. Click the add button.
-    5. Find the folder you created in the "Folder Path" field.
-    6. The "Folder Name" *must* be "transcoder" or the script will not work.
-    7. Check the "Make Permanent" checkbox (may not be visible).
-Verify all other checkboxes are unchecked.
-    8. Click OK twice to return to the VM selection screen.
+4. Navigate to your Documents folder in the terminal/command line and type `git clone https://github.com/andymccurdy/tested-transcoder/`.
+5. Go to the 'tested-transcoder' folder and copy `vagrant_config_example.txt` to `vagrant_config.txt`.
+6. Edit the settings in `vagrant_config.txt` in your favorite text editor.
+7. Open the command line / terminal and switch to the `tested-transcoder` folder.
+8. Run `vagrant up`.
-8. Wait approximately a minute for 'input', 'output', 'work', and 'completed-originals' folders to be created in the folder on your host machine.
+9. Wait for 'input', 'output', 'work', and 'completed-originals' folders to be created in the folder on your host machine.

 ## Usage